- Why ZIVID

-What is the difference between a low-cost 3D camera and an industrial-grade 3D color camera from Zivid?
+What is the difference between a consumer-grade 3D camera from Realsense and an industrial-grade 3D color camera from Zivid?

 Many robotic bin- and piece picking applications have started their detect, pick, and place algorithm development based on the data from low-cost depth cameras like e.g. the RealSense.
 And given its price point and availability, it's a great entry point to 3D imaging and capturing point clouds.